 Leader: For the strength to forgive our enemies.
 Lord, hear us.
-All: Lord, hear our prayer.

 Leader: For the grace of a peaceful death for ourselves and all our dear ones.
-Lord, hear us.
-All: Lord, hear our prayer.

 Leader: That we may always believe in the merciful love of Jesus, even in our darkest hours.
 Lord, hear us.